delvinsalman/DelvinSalmanPortfolio.github.io/README.md

 # Portfolio

 ## Introduction
 Welcome to my portfolio!
 This repository showcases a collection of my projects, skills, and creative works.
-Each project highlights my growth, technical abilities, and passion for design, development, and interactive media.
+Each project highlights my growth, technical abilities, and passion for my studies.

 ## Contents
 - **Projects**: A diverse range of projects, from game development and interactive media to web applications and creative animations.